8. Stage 5 - consideration of applications

-- Any comments received from the consultation process which are relevant will be taken in to account as part of the consideration of the application.
+- Any comments received from the consultation process which are relevant will be taken in to account as part of the consideration of the application at this stage.

 - The criteria listed below will be used to consider whether or not an application should be approved.
 All the criteria should normally be satisfied, and equal weight will be applied to the criteria listed.
 Each case though will be assessed on its merits and individual circumstances, where appropriate, may be taken into consideration;

-The street trading activity should not cause annoyance from noise, smells, fumes or litter to households and businesses in the vicinity of the proposed street trading site.
-Observations from Council’s Environmental, Commercial and Environment Protection Teams shall be taken into consideration under this heading.
+- The street trading activity should not cause annoyance from noise, smells, fumes or litter to households and businesses in the vicinity of the proposed street trading site.
+Observations from Council’s Environmental Health Team shall be taken into consideration under this heading.

 - Conflict with other like trading outlets and school premises

 The presence of other like trading outlets and proximity of schools shall be taken into consideration as follows:

 - The Council will not normally permit a new consent for the sale of goods or services which conflicts with those provided by nearby traders (whether street trading or in business premises).

 - Mobile food vendors will not normally be permitted to trade within 500m of a school.